 Recently I found one brand, Native Forest, that has come up with a “no-guar” version.
 Apparently they like to make whipped coconut cream too!

-I hope you enjoy my easy truffle recipe!
+I hope you enjoy my vanilla cream chocolate truffle!
 Make them in standard cupcake size as I have here, or mini for double the number.

 Good luck and tag me on Instagram if you make it!
 Or share to other social media.